scriptrdotio/UIComponents/UIComponents/dashboard/frontend/components/speedometer/README.md

 | Option        | Description   |
 | ------------- |:-------------:|
-  gaugeRadius     | 	sets an id for svg where gauge will be rendered (Optional). minVal          | 	Minimum value to be shown in gauge scale.
+  gauge-radius     | 	sets an id for svg where gauge will be rendered (Optional). min-val          | 	Minimum value to be shown in gauge scale.
-  maxVal    	  | 	Maximum value to be shown in gauge scale. needleVal       | 	Sets the value of needle to be pointed.
+  max-val    	     | 	Maximum value to be shown in gauge scale. needle-val       | 	Sets the value of needle to be pointed.
-  tickSpaceMinVal | 	space between the major ticks of the gauge.
+  tick-space-min-val | 	space between the major ticks of the gauge.
-  tickSpaceMajVal | 	space between the sub ticks of the gauge. divID           | 	sets an id for svg where gauge will be rendered (Optional).
+  tick-space-maj-val | 	space between the sub ticks of the gauge. div-id           | 	sets an id for svg where gauge will be rendered (Optional).
-  gaugeUnits      | 	Unit of the values to be shown(ex.
-Kmph,%). tickColMaj      |  	sets colour of the major tick. tickColMin      | 	sets colour of the sub tick. outerEdgeCol    | 	sets the colour of outer circle of the gauge. pivotCol        | 	sets colour of the pivot. innerCol        | 	sets colour of inner body of the gauge. unitsLabelCol   | 	sets colour of units label. tickLabelCol    | 	sets colour of labels of the ticks. needleCol       | 	sets colour of the needle. defaultFonts    | 	sets the default fonts in gauge.
+  gauge-units      | 	Unit of the values to be shown(ex.
+Kmph,%). tick-col-maj      |  	sets colour of the major tick. tick-col-min      | 	sets colour of the sub tick. outer-edge-col    | 	sets the colour of outer circle of the gauge. pivot-col        | 	sets colour of the pivot. inner-col        | 	sets colour of inner body of the gauge. units-label-col   | 	sets colour of units label. tick-label-col    | 	sets colour of labels of the ticks. needle-col       | 	sets colour of the needle. default-fonts    | 	sets the default fonts in gauge.
-  api             | 	Name of the api to call backend data. transport       | 	method used to call api (can take "http" or "wss") msgTag          | 	Subscribe to socket messages with tag name
+  api             | 	Name of the api to call backend data (Optional). transport       | 	method used to call api (can take "http" or "wss") (Optional). msg-tag          | 	Subscribe to socket messages with tag name (Optional).
-  apiData         | 	api parameters
+  api-data         | 	api parameters (Optional).

 ## Componenet usage: